- Northern Essex Community College - http://www.necc.mass.edu -

 College level placements in reading and writing are valid for three years from the date of assessment.

 Assessment Waivers: Students with prior college credits or SAT scores may be eligible for a partial or full waiver of the Assessment.

 Waivers are granted based on review of college transcripts, CLEP and Advanced Placement Transcripts.
 Contact Enrollment Services at 978-556-3700 or stop in one of the Career Planning and Advising Centers to inquire about the waiver process.

 Assessment Methods: Reading, writing and math assessments are administered with the state-mandated Accuplacer test, a web-based assessment system.
 Students who apply for enrollment in English Language courses will be assessed with the Accuplacer LOEP reading test and specialized grammar, writing and communication assessments.

 Special Accommodations for Assessments: Students with documented disabilities should contact the Learning Accommodations Center to arrange for special accommodations well in advance of their assessment date.

-** Courses are limited and must be selected from an approved list.
-The list is updated on a regular basis and is available in the Career Planning and Advising Center or at this link:
+*Courses are limited and must be selected from an approved list that is updated on a regular basis.
+You may download the Developmental Skills Recommendations list or obtain a copy in the Career Planning and Advising Center.

 Article printed from Northern Essex Community College: http://www.necc.mass.edu